 Last week, a Yukon woman was arrested and charged with child neglect after she left her 3-year-old twins unattended in her car as she shopped in a cosmetics store.
 Oklahoma City police noticed the children in the vehicle, which was left running with the air conditioner on.
 Police waited 40 minutes until the mother returned to the vehicle.
 Desiree Lynn Bolch, 35, was arrested on child neglect complaints and her children were taken into DHS custody.

 Although the law describes obvious hazards, it also says hazardous conditions are not limited to those listed.
 This leaves the law open to the interpretation of police when making an arrest if he or she believes the child was placed at risk of harm by being left alone.Child neglect complaints are serious allegations, particularly if a parent does not believe he or she was placing the child in harm's way.
-Consult an attorney to restore your family as quickly as possible.
+Consult experienced legal representation to restore your family as quickly as possible.